wp-cli/handbook/repository-management.md

 3. Ensuring that the branch is deleted after the merge (if applicable).
 4. Adapting the title of the pull-request as needed.
 The ideal pull request title is one that can be copied and pasted into release notes as is.

+Once a pull request is merged, the committer should make sure any corresponding issues are also closed and assigned to the correct milestone.

 ## Releases

 ### WP-CLI Releases